-PHASE C:

-Now that we have formulated our action and decided on all its activities, let's think about how to organize the evaluation of our action concerning the inclusion of refugee children:

-How will we evaluate the impact of our action on the inclusion of refugee children in our school? (e.g., surveys before and after; observation; target groups, interviews, etc.)

-The overall objectives and indicators of the action will help us in planning the evaluation.

-How do we intend to present the results of our project? (e.g. reports, articles, statistics, dissemination, artifacts, etc.)
+PHASE C: Now that we have formulated our action and decided on all its activities, let's think about how to organize evaluation of our action concerning the inclusion of refugee children: the How will we evaluate the impact of our action on the inclusion of refugee children in our school? (e.g., surveys before and after; observation; target groups, interviews, etc.) The overall objectives and indicators of the action will help us in planning the evaluation.
+How do we intend to present the results of our project? (o.g. reports prticles statistics discomination How do we intend to present the results of our project? (e.g. reports, articles, statistics, dissemination, artifacts, etc.)